mohamuhsin/piano-keys/README.md

 Reveal the startOver button by changing the .hidden property to make the startOver button appear.

 Hide the nextThree button by changing the .hidden property to hide the nextThree button.

+**18.** Add the following changes to the nextThree event handler function so the lyrics change when this button is clicked.

+Change the content of the element with an ID of word-one to HAP-.

+Change the content of the element with an ID of word-two to PY.

+Change the content of the element with an ID of word-three to BIRTH.

+Change the content of the element with an ID of word-four to DAY

+Change the content of the element with an ID of word-five to TO.

+Change the content of the element with an ID of word-six to YOU!.